lafvintech/ESP32-Breakout/docs/source/about this kit.rst

 Preface
 -------------------------------

-Breakout Board for ESP32/ESP32S3 Before we understand the ESP32 breakout board,we need to first understand it.The following figure is a schematic diagram of the
+Before we understand the ESP32 breakout board,we need to first understand it.The following figure is a schematic diagram of the
 ESP32/ESP32_S3 breakout board:

 .. figure:: ./Tutorial/img/正面.jpg